kuzzleio/kuzzle/bin/README.md

 # Contributing

-As an example, for implementing your custom "kuzzle.js stop" action:
+As an example, to implement your custom "kuzzle.js stop" action:

 * create kuzzle-stop.js,
 * modify kuzzle.js accordingly.